Describe the specific part or component of this device you're working on. Ex: Battery

 Create a title.

-This brief 1-2 sentence summary will appear in search results.
+This brief summary will only appear in search results.

 Communicate background information before the reader dives into the guide.

 To begin with, the sim tray is best removed.
 With this model and to do this repair it is not really necessary but in any case a good habit to start with.

 Step 2 — Remove screws at the bottom